 (6) Specialized electronic format.
 When a utility provides electronic billing information in a specialized format, such as, but not limited to, the electronic data interchange (EDI), where the utility incurs a cost that is offset by not sending statements using mail, the utility may offer customers the choice of the specialized format or paper bill.
 In the event of a disputed bill, the customer may request and the utility shall provide customers receiving bills in a specialized format with billing details understandable by a person who will be reviewing the bills.

 (7) Undeliverable electronic documents.
-If any electronic information allowed in this rule is returned to the utility as undeliverable or the utility is made aware by other means that such electronic information did not reach the customer, the utility must take the following steps to ensure customer receipt:
+If any electronic bill allowed in this rule is returned to the utility as undeliverable or the utility is made aware by other means that such electronic bill did not reach the customer, the utility must take the following steps to ensure customer receipt:

-(a) The utility must send the information to the customer provided e-mail address one additional time, the next business day.
-If the additional attempt fails, the company must send the customer the information by mail the next business day and automatically return the customer to mail notification; and
+(a) By the next business day, the utility must send the bill to the customer provided e-mail address one additional time, or attempt to contact the customer with a phone call.
+If the second email fails, or the utility is unable to contact the customer by phone and resolve why the email was undeliverable, the company must send the customer the information by mail the next business day and automatically return the customer to mail notification; and

 (b) The utility must include an explanation with the mailed information that the e-mail address is not functioning.
 The company must explain that future information will be sent via mail until a functioning e-mail address has been provided to the company.
 A second verification is not required.